The Black River Project

 - promote conservation management of all remaining public and private ancient cypress forests.

+Dr. Stahle of the University of Arkansas directs this project and supervises the undergraduate and graduate students involved with our research, education, and conservation activities.
 The Black River retains the oldest living trees in eastern North America and some of the oldest trees in the world.
-But ancient bald cypress stands are known to exist elsewhere in the Southeast, and this project will locate all remaining old-growth cypress forests in the Carolinas.
-This accurate mapping will be vital, but proving that some trees are 2,000 years old will also inspire many and contribute to the understanding and conservation of these remarkably ancient forests.
+But ancient bald cypress stands are known to exist elsewhere in the Southeast, and this project hopes to locate all remaining old-growth cypress forests in the Carolinas.
+This accurate mapping will be vital, and the discovery of some trees over 2,000 years old may inspire others to contribute to the understanding and conservation of these remarkably ancient forests.
 The Ancient Bald Cypress Consortium unites federal and state agencies, private organizations, universities, and interested citizens in the promotion of research, education, and conservation in the old-growth bald cypress-bottomland hardwood forest ecosystem throughout the southeastern United States.